-The exterior detailing is Art Deco, including the ornate brickwork and the brass and glass entryways seen above, at right and below.
+The exterior detailing is Art Deco, including the ornate brickwork and the brass and glass entryways.

 For electrical power, they have dual incoming utility feeds from separate substations off of two isolated grids.
 Those electrical feeds lead to 1600-ampere AC switch gear.
 There are N+1 parallel redundant 225 KVA UPS modules.
 Backup generators can produce 3 MW of electrical power.
 See the Telx facility data sheet for more.

 The building towers over the more typical buildings of the Tribeca district, which tend to be just five to eight stories tall.
 "Tribeca" is one of those common New York abbreviated place names, really TriBeCa, meaning the Triangle Below Canal Street.